semaphoreci/semaphore/docs/docs-contributing/STYLE_GUIDE.md

 We have a `<Steps>` component to decorate and make **numbered** step guides more readable.

+Use this component for step-by-step guides.
+Do not use it for listing processes steps.
+This component indicates user action and guides users to follow steps.

 To use this component, first import it:

 ```js